Instability of conformally K\"ahler, Einstein metrics: Instability of conformally Kähler ALF Ricci-flat metrics

 \begin{thm} The Kerr, Taub-Bolt and Chen-Teo metrics are unstable. \end{thm} Remind that this is conjectured to be the full list of conformally Kähler, non Kähler, gravitational instantons. \begin{proof} Let $(M,g)$ be one of these gravitational instantons.
-Using $P$ the second variation \eqref{eq:19} rewrites as follows for $k$ traceless and compactly supported:
+Consider the 2-tensor $h$ coming from Proposition \ref{prop decay 2 forms}.
+The situation is the same as in the proof of Theorem \ref{thm:inst1}, so we have $Ph=-f^{-3}h$.